OldManUmby/Sundered-Shadows/Manuscript/30-Gameplay.md

 <!--Add Types of Actions here -->

 Anytime a character is challenged, attempts something new, or the outcome is in question, and a degree of success or failure must be ascertained, the gamemaster will request an Action Check.
-The player rolls the check; then, it will be compared against a Difficulty Class to determine the action's performance.
+Next, the player rolls the check, comparing it against a Difficulty Class to determine the action's performance.

 ### Action Check